The latest information on irrigation technology will be presented by University of Tennessee ag researchers at the July 24 Milan No-Till Field Day.

-With variable rate irrigation, farmers can “turn on” and “turn off” different sections of an irrigation pivot as it moves across a field, so they can apply water only where it needs to be.
+When using VRI, farmers have the ability to “turn on” and “turn off” different sections of an irrigation pivot as it moves across a field, so they can apply water only where it needs to be.
+Users can also adjust irrigation rates by changing the speed of the pivot.
+Once the VRI hardware and software are installed, these changes can quickly be made from an office computer or wireless device.

 At the Milan No-Till Field Day, farmers also will take on another problem in many Tennessee families and communities…hunger.